akshay-cod/fable-task-with-docker/README.md

 JSON file will be cleared every 20 seconds and pushed to redis to start db operations

 # To run project
-1.setup docker environment in your localmachine
+1.setup docker environment in your local machine
-2.to start project, run in terminal "docker container up" inside the project directory 3.to run load testing "docker compose -f docker-compose.tests.yml up" which runs 1000 request per second for 10 seconds using npm load test
+2.to run project, run in terminal enter the command "docker container up" inside the project directory 3.to run load testing enter the command "docker compose -f docker-compose.tests.yml up" which runs 1000 request per second for 10 seconds using npm load test